Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Holographic QCD model from -dilaton gravity

+By comparing the behavior of the warp factor for different values of $k$ in Fig.~\ref{Plot:zetamodelii} with the behavior of the dilaton for varying $\alpha$ (with $k=1$ fixed) in Fig.~\ref{Plot:DilatonWarpfactor}, we observe a competition in the breaking of conformal symmetry.
+While $k$ induces significant effects for $z \gtrsim 1$, the influence of $\alpha$ becomes more pronounced at larger values of $z$, as evidenced by the comparison between these figures.

-where $k$ is the parameter responsible for the mass scale.
-This inverse scale factor was used to describe confinement in pure Einstein-dilaton gravity \cite{Gursoy:2007er}, and we will continue to use it here in order to compare our outcomes with those already existing in the literature.
-In other words, we must recover the previous results when $\alpha \rightarrow 0$.
-Substituting Eq.~\eqref{modelii} into \eqref{eqstarobinsky4}, we found the following modified dilaton
+The scale factor~\eqref{modelii} was originally employed to describe confinement in pure Einstein-dilaton gravity~\cite{Gursoy:2007er}, and we adopt it here in order to facilitate a direct comparison with existing results in the literature.
+In particular, our construction must reproduce the previous results in the limit $\alpha \to 0$.
+Substituting Eq.~\eqref{modelii} into \eqref{eqstarobinsky4}, we obtain the following modified dilaton: